daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 **Key Features of Daytona:**

-- **Containerized Environments**: Keep your laptop clean by using clearly separated and containerized dev environments.
+- **Containerized Environments**: Keep your laptop clean by using separated and containerized dev environments.
 - **Portability**: Move your environments with you or host them on a remote server.
 - **Consistency**: Ensure all team members work in identical environments, eliminating "it works on my machine" issues.
 - **Easy Setup**: Create a fully configured development environment with a single command.